-For the purposes of contracting, payment and management of the award, HRB funds can only be awarded to HRB approved Host Institutions.
-For this scheme, Host Institutions are limited to the Republic of Ireland.
-The Host Institution is normally that of the Lead Applicant, but it may be another organisation/institution designated by the research team, where it is clearly justified.
+For the purposes of contracting, payment, and management of the grant, HRB funds can only be granted to HRB approved Host Institutions.
+The Host Institution for the grant is normally that of the Lead Applicant, but it may be another organisation/institution designated by the research team, where it is clearly justified.
 In GEMS you will be asked to identify a Host Institution (from this list) and type it in full (do not use acronyms such as UCD, TCD, NUIG).
 Once you have entered the first 3-4 characters of the Host Institution, you will be assisted with auto-select options.
 It is important that the Host Institution name is entered accurately and in full as an incorrect entry may result in delays in attaining Host Institution approvals.